veldsla/rle_vec/README.md

 `Cargo bench` can be used to compare the real life difference of get/set/insert/remove operations on a `Vec` and `RleVec`.

-Note that benches that needs mutable structs (set/insert/remove) will recreate the vector each time.
+Note that *remove* benches recreate the vector at each bench iteration.

 ```
 rle_loop_10_000_equal_values      ... bench:     161,405 ns/iter (+/- 17,573)